BRANCHlab/metasnf/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Meta-clustering with Similarity Network Fusion (metasnf)
+# Meta clustering with Similarity Network Fusion (metasnf)

 <!-- badges: start -->